-As it is explained in the next point, a tool for monitoring the workload is available, where the relevant data about the person responsible for searching is extracted from the SGA.
-This tool allows the assessment of the workload of every professional participating in the searching process hence making it possible to deal with the flows in demand without neglecting quality in the process and assuring the required timeliness
+As it is explained further in the next point, a tool for monitoring the workload is available, where the relevant data about the person responsible concerning the examiners time managing activities for PCT searching and examination, as well as the applications appointed to each one of them, is extracted from the SGA.
+This tool allows the assessment of the workload of every professional participating in the searching process, hence making it possible to deal with the flows in demand without neglecting quality in the process and assuring the required timeliness.
+Over 2023, some adjustments and refining of the data extraction criteria were conducted to have a more accurate picture of the current situation of each examiner regarding actual PCT workload.

 Concerning the fulfilment of quality standards, several quality controls have been established, wherein the search and examination work is reviewed by the supervisors and the PCT Department.
 This mechanism allows monitoring the quality of the work and the development of preventive and corrective actions, which shall be followed-up to take the appropriate actions and also identify the necessary resources to comply with these activities.
+Indeed, there are process indicators linked to the percentage of PCT/ISA/210 and PCT/ISA/237 forms that need to be reprocessed after being evaluated by the quality control responsible.
+This indicator allows identifying recurrent errors and taking actions to raise awareness on them to avoid further occurrences.